Mischief Corner Books Authors

 My name is Andi Anderson and I write Homoerotic Romance Novels.
 I'm currently published through Siren and eXtasy books.
 When I'm not writing about sexy men who fall in love, I'm working on my own Happily Ever After with my own Prince Charming and spoiling my one year old Shetland Sheepdog and four year old niece rotten!
 I'm looking forward to making friends and discussing books with people who enjoy reading gay romances as much as I do.

-While Angel Martinez is the erotic fiction pen name of a writer of several genres, she writes both kinds of queer fiction – Science Fiction and Fantasy.
-Currently living part time in the hectic sprawl of northern Delaware, (and full time inside the author's head) Angel has one husband, one son, two cats, a changing variety of other furred and scaled companions, a love of all things beautiful and a terrible addiction to the consumption of both knowledge and chocolate.
+Angel Martinez is the pen name of a writer of several genres who writes both kinds of queer fiction – Science Fiction and Fantasy.
+(What?
+There are others?)
+Currently living part time in the hectic sprawl of northern Delaware, (and full time inside the author's head) Angel has one husband, one son, at least one cat at any given time, a changing variety of other furred and scaled companions, a love of all things beautiful and a terrible addiction to the consumption of both knowledge and chocolate.

 For more information on Angel’s work, please visit: